nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:memo: **Note:**
     You cannot add duplicate recipes into Wishful Shrinking.
-Duplicate recipes means recipes with both the same name and ingredients.
-You may add two recipes with the same name, but different ingredients, or vice versa.
-If two recipes have the same image, instructions and tags, but different names and ingredients, they are not considered duplicate recipes.
+Duplicate recipes means recipes with both the same recipe name and ingredient names.
+You may add two recipes with the same name, but different ingredient names, or vice versa.
+If two recipes have the same image, instructions and tags, but different recipe names or ingredient names or both, they are not considered duplicate recipes.
 </div>

 * `CALORIES` **must be a positive integer** e.g. 150, 200...